flyteorg/flyte/rsts/concepts/registration.rst

 Typical Flow
 -------------
-As a user, the below steps elaborate the registration process.
+The following steps elaborate the registration process from the FlyteAdmin point of view:

 * Define the tasks using the :py:mod:`Flytekit <flytekit:flytekit>` Task Definition language.
 * Define a workflow using the :py:mod:`Flytekit <flytekit:flytekit>` Workflow definition language.
-* Use flytekit's register CLI to compile the tasks into their serialized representation as described in :std:ref:`Flyte Specification language <flyteidl:flyteidltoc>`.
+* Use `flytectl <https://docs.flyte.org/projects/flytectl/en/latest/gen/flytectl_register_files.html>`__ to compile the tasks into their serialized representation as described in :std:ref:`Flyte Specification language <flyteidl:flyteidltoc>`.
 During this, the task representation is bound to a container that constitutes the code for the task.
 This associated entity is registered with FlyteAdmin using the registerTask API.
-* Use flytekit's register CLI to compile the workflow into their serialized representation as described in :std:ref:`Flyte Specification language <flyteidl:flyteidltoc>`.
+* Use flytectl to compile the workflow into their serialized representation as described in :std:ref:`Flyte Specification language <flyteidl:flyteidltoc>`.
 The referenced tasks are replaced by their FlyteAdmin registered Identifier, obtained in the previous step.
 This associated entity is registered with FlyteAdmin using the registerWorkflow API.
 * Launch an execution using the FlyteAdmin launch execution API, which requires the necessary inputs provided.
-This is automatically done if the user uses the flytectl to launch the execution.
+This is automatically done if the user uses flytectl to launch the execution.
 * Use the FlyteAdmin read APIs to get details of the execution, monitor it to completion, or retrieve a historical execution.
 * **OR** use the FlyteConsole to visualize the execution in real time as it progresses or visualize any historical execution.
 The console makes it easy to view debugging information for the execution.
 * Set specific rules such as *notification* on **failure** or **success** or publish all events in the execution to a pub-sub system.
 * Query the datastore to get a summary of all the executions and the compute resources consumed.

 .. note::
-    It is possible to achieve the exact same workflow as mentioned above even if flytekit is unavailable.
-Workflows and tasks are purely specifications and can be provided using tools like ``YAML``, ``JSON``, ``protobuf binary`` or any other programming language.
-Contributions using other tools are welcome.
+    Workflows and tasks are purely specifications and can be provided using tools like ``YAML``, ``JSON``, ``protobuf binary`` or any other programming language, and hence registration is possible using other tools.
+Contributions welcome!

 Registration in the Backend
 ---------------------------